If you haven’t read the foundational posts on mindset and mindfulness, I strongly suggest that you start with those before jumping into this.

 Constantly giving up one thing and starting a new thing expecting it to be easier is a terrible pattern.
 It sounds like insanity but this is the way a lot of us operate by default.

 The mistake is in giving up on the goal instead of modifying the method to achieve the goal.
 This is assuming you have the right goal in the first place, which is why taking your time to determine that goal or destination is so important.

 Increasing productivity is not about being busier and putting in more time.
 It is about making sure you are spending time on the right things and increasing your output during that time.

 It’s very easy to forget about doing some of the most important things because those things are often not urgent.
 They don’t demand our attention right in the moment, so we never get around to doing them.

-The model that has been most impactful on my productivity is the time management matrix found in Stephen Covey’s 7 Habits of Highly Effective People:
+The model that has been most impactful on my productivity is the time management matrix (also called the Eisenhower Matrix) found in Stephen Covey’s 7 Habits of Highly Effective People:

 The main idea is that by focusing on those things that are important, but not urgent, you decrease the frequency of urgent things.